Four occupations: Military

-The social category of the soldier was left out of the social hierarchy due to the gentry scholars' embracing of intellectual cultivation (文 wén) and detest for violence (武 wǔ).
+The social category of the soldier was left out of the social hierarchy due to the gentry scholars' embrace of intellectual cultivation (文 wén) and disdain for violence (武 wǔ).
 The scholars did not want to legitimize those whose professions centered chiefly around violence, so to leave them out of the social hierarchy altogether was a means to keep them in an unrecognized and undistinguished social tier.